-The open burn period is currently OPEN.
+The open burn period is currently CLOSED.
 The burning period runs from April 1st - October 31st, and requires a valid (current year only-not expired) and approved CDPHE permit be obtained prior to open burning.
 Fire department notification and approval is also required for all burning activity, even if the activity is permit exempt, on the day of burning.
 Burning cannot be preapproved.
-Permit applications for 2021 can be submitted to CDPHE.
+Permit applications for 2023 can be submitted to CDPHE in Spring 2023.

 If you have a need to perform an Open Burn of any kind within the Bennett-Watkins Fire Rescue service area, you must contact us prior to the event.
 Specially trained personnel consistently evaluate fire conditions throughout our District.
 While an area may visually seem safe to burn in, there may be unseen factors present that could initiate a dangerous situation.